nagyistge/fhirbase-demo-app/src/views/tutor.md

 ## Search

 Next part of API is a search API.
-Folowing functions will help you to search resources in FHIRbase:
+The following  functions will help you to search resources in FHIRbase:

 * `fhir.search(resourceType, searchString)` - returns a bundle
 * `fhir._search(resourceType, searchString)` - returns a relation
 * `fhir.explain_search(resourceType, searchString)` - shows an execution plan for search
 * `fhir.search_sql(resourceType, searchString)` - shows the original sql query underlying the search

-You can repeat patient creation with `fhir.transaction` multiple times, to populate FHIRbase data a little.
+You can repeat patient creation with `fhir.transaction` multiple times to populate FHIRbase data a little.

-Now let's make a search:
+Now let's execute a search:

 ```sql
 select fhir.search('Patient', 'given=mark')
 -- returns bundle
 ```

-`Bundle` JSON can be not very convinient form for result and you may want to see every patient in a single row, that's why `fhir._search` is needed.
+`Bundle` JSON can be not very convenient form for result and you may want to see every patient in a single row, that's why `fhir._search` is needed.

 Let's search and get one patient per row: